 top of page

-Guiding through Unwanted Change: A Challenge to Empathy and Reflection
+Guiding through Unwanted Change: A Challenge in Empathy

 A man sees his reflection in a broken mirror